Venezuela unrest toll rises as soldier is shot in head

 About 100 people remain behind bars, including 21 security officials accused of crimes ranging from brutality to homicide.

-Air Canada said on Monday it was suspending flights to Caracas until further notice because of the unrest, saying it could not ensure the safety of its operation.
+In Puerto Ordaz, in the south of the country, Reuters witnesses said riot police clashed with hundreds of students.

-In the capital on Sunday, troops cleared demonstrators from Plaza Altamira, a square in the wealthy east of the capital that became the wreckage-strewn site of daily violent clashes.
+In the capital on Sunday, National Guard troops fired tear gas and water cannons to clear anti-government demonstrators from Plaza Altamira, a square in the wealthy east of the capital that became the wreckage-strewn site of daily violent clashes.

+“For a month this was the object of terrorism and vandalism,” Information Minister Delcy Rodriguez told state TV at the square, which features an obelisk, a fountain and a view of Mount Avila, which towers above the city.

-National Guard soldiers posted around the plaza said they had seized home-made shields, materials for Molotov cocktails, and medicines used by the protesters to counteract tear gas.
+National Guard troops posted around the plaza said they had seized home-made shields, materials for Molotov cocktails, and medicines used by the protesters to counteract tear gas.

-Late on Monday, hundreds of protesters demonstrated peacefully in the square - in sharp contrast to previous nights’ confrontations - singing and waving flags as police looked on.
+As they searched the bags of passers-by, they told a Reuters reporter they had been deployed to the area for 15 days.

 Cenaida Pavon, a 40-year-old secretary walking through the square, said she supported the demonstrators’ right to protest peacefully but not the destruction of property.

-“They hate what President Chavez left behind,” she said, adding that the nearby school her 8-year-old son went to had been closed since the start of the demonstrations.
+“They hate what President Chavez left behind,” she said, adding that the nearby school her eight-year-old son went to had been closed since the start of the demonstrations.

 “That’s terrorism, not protest,” Pavon said.

-Additional reporting by Eyanir Chinea in Caracas, Javier Faria in San Cristobal, and German Dam in Puerto Ordaz; Editing by James Dalgleish and Eric Walsh
+Additional reporting by Javier Faria in San Cristobal and German Dam in Puerto Ordaz; Editing by James Dalgleish